You are currently browsing documentation for the master branch. Documentation for the stable 2024.06 branch can be found here.

 • cert is the default and requires certificates to be setup manually;

 • letsencrypt will use the Letsencrypt!
-CA to generate automatic certificates;
+CA to obtain certificates automatically;

 • notls will disable TLS, this is not recommended except for testing.